aitirga/pydelling/README.md

 Using and IDE like PyCharm is recommended to keep things easy.
 It may be useful if you need to debug your scripts, or edit them.

-Using PyCharm, you can follow the installation step and then run your scripts in PyFLOTRAN env automatically.
+Using PyCharm, you can follow the installation step and then run your scripts in pydelling env automatically.
-Otherwise, you can follow the steps below to run PyFLOTRAN manually.
+Otherwise, you can follow the steps below to run pydelling manually.

 ## Installation